-The San Mateo County Behavioral Health and Recovery Services (BHRS) Serenity House Respite Center (SHRC) is designed as an alternative to hospitalization and incarceration for adults experiencing an acute psychiatric episode.
+The San Mateo County Behavioral Health and Recovery Services (BHRS) Serenity House Crisis Residential (SHCR) is an alternative to hospitalization and incarceration for adults experiencing an acute psychiatric episode.
 These services may also be used for clients who are deteriorating in their current environment, and who would benefit from a respite stay.
 The respite stay is short-term, designed to stabilize and return clients to their current living situation if appropriate, or an alternative stable environment.
-SHRC services may also be utilized for clients who are psychiatrically destabilized as a result of loss of housing, placement or support system.
-HR 360 shall deliver short term SHRC services twenty-four (24) hours a day, seven (7) days a week for up to thirteen (13) adult clients with psychiatric disabilities eighteen (18) years and over, and are voluntarily admitted to the program.
-The SHRC shall provide a variety of support and stabilization services within a clean and sober environment.
+SHCR services may also be utilized for clients who are psychiatrically destabilized as a result of loss of housing, placement or support system.
+HR 360 shall deliver short term SHCR services twenty-four (24) hours a day, seven (7) days a week for up to thirteen (13) adult clients with psychiatric disabilities eighteen (18) years and over, and who are voluntarily admitted to the program.
+The SHCR will be staffed twenty-four (24) hours a day, seven (7) days per week, with qualified staff as required by applicable standards and regulations and as agreed upon by the County.
+The SHCR shall provide a variety of support and stabilization services within a clean and sober environment.